YY-OhioU/FlexdayDocs/Donut.md

   The `pytorch-lightning` required by Donut is compatible with the older version of pytorch, which will cause the program to crash during training.
 Therefore, it is necessary to modify the `pytorch-lightning` package installed in the environment for this project.  [https://github.com/clovaai/donut/issues/255](https://github.com/clovaai/donut/issues/255)

-  - Fix problem during training:
+  - Fix problems during training:

-    - Find file in site-packages in current environment: ```pytorch_lightning/utilities/types.py```
+    - Find the file in `site-packages` in the current environment: `pytorch_lightning/utilities/types.py`
+      - `site-packages` is the directory where packages in a Python environment are installed.

     - In this file locate